duneroadrunner/SaferCPlusPlus/README.md

 	}
 	{
-		/* mse::TAsyncSharedV2ReadWriteAccessRequester's flexibilty in allowing coexisting read and write lock pointers in the same thread introduces new ways produce logical deadlocks.
+		/* mse::TAsyncSharedV2ReadWriteAccessRequester's flexibilty in allowing coexisting read and write lock pointers in the same thread introduces new ways to produce logical deadlocks.
 This block (likely) demonstrates the access requester's ability to detect these potential deadlocks (and throw an exception when they would occur). */

 		std::cout << "TAsyncSharedV2ReadWriteAccessRequester deadlock detection:";
 		std::cout << std::endl;